Paranormal News: Do Dogs Go To Heaven? Psychic Claims Answer From Beyond

 He relates that he recently encountered the question about whether dogs go to heaven while working with a family to help a recently deceased loved one through.
 He said that the question was a striking one that he hadn’t considered, even with his extensive paranormal experience.
 While there are varying opinions in the paranormal community, and even within the Papacy, most of them are informed by the teachings, or dogmas, of the surrounding culture.

 For instance, different Popes have come up with completely different paranormal views of pets, based on the contemporary doctrines of their days.
 Pope Pious IX believed that only beings with souls could enter heaven, and since animals didn’t have souls, dogs wouldn’t make it to heaven.
-The bad news about Fido then changed into something good, as views about the paranormal, and theology for that matter were changing as well.
+The bad news about Fido then changed into something good, as views about the paranormal, and theology for that matter, were changing as well.
 In 1990, Pope John Paul II determined in a papal audience that animals do have souls.

 Of course, most paranormal investigators had already determined that animals at the least have a spirit, with an abundance of evidence about pets in paranormal research news.
 That’s where Howard steps in with a significant claim.
 He says that his description came directly from the paranormal work he does, as a spirit told him the answer to the question the family had posed in that very session.